 If you miss academia, you could get a job in higher education as a professor or in academic administration.
 Competition for teaching positions at law schools is stiff, and you’ll likely need good grades from a top school and post-graduate publications to be considered.
 You could also teach legal courses like political science or copyright law to undergraduates.
 There are also opportunities to work as a bar course instructor or administrator.
 If you’ve had experience in higher education before attending law school, you might be qualified for J.D. preferred or J.D. required positions at universities; these roles include assistant dean, director of student programs, director of career services and academic advisor.

 If you find yourself liking typical attorney work but are in a place in life where you want to work remotely and part-time, opportunities in legal project work allow you to work for firms that need assistance with short-term legal assignments.
-Lawyer Exchange helps law firms find support for temporary yet challenging legal projects and helps project lawyers find work that they can do their own time.
+Lawyer Exchange helps small and solo law firms find support for temporary yet challenging legal projects and helps project lawyers find work that they can do on their own time.
+What makes this option truly unique is that it can be used in conjunction with a traditional job search, where you work on legal projects to earn money while studying for the bar, waiting for your exam results, or interviewing for other positions.

 Brought to you by Lawyer Exchange